khornberg/cloud-events-handler/README.md

-# cloud-events-gateway
+# cloud-events-handler
-Run CloudEvents through WSGI
+Send CloudEvents (and AWS Events) to a WSGI application

 ## Example Problem
 How do we use Django (or any WSGI compatible framework) to handle events?